 The royal couple received a warm and welcoming greeting from Lake District Hotels’ Director, Dani Hope, and her two children Harry (4) and Ellie (1 ½), as the royal couple arrived at our lakeshore hotel.

 William and Kate then enjoyed a well-deserved breather as the couple were escorted to a private Luxury Collection Lake View Feature room and the team put together a decadent afternoon tea fit for a (future) king… and queen!

 The pair enjoyed the delicacies as they admired breath-taking views that span the length of Lake Ullswater.
 Prince William was especially impressed with the view from the bedroom and commented on his desire to stay for longer when they next visit the Lake District in future.

 After their royal rest-stop, the pair headed to Deepdale Hall Farm in Patterdale where they tried their hands at sheep shearing.
 This was followed by a final trip back to the Inn on the Lake where their helicopter awaited to take them home after a busy day.

 Putting on a Royal Feast

-Earlier in the day, the royal couple pulled up at top of Keswick in their Range Rover and headed into the market square where a marquee awaited them.
+Earlier in the day, the royal couple pulled up at the top of Keswick in their Range Rover and headed into the Market Square where a marquee awaited them.
 Local volunteers from a range of services were invited to attend the event, as well as known local figures.